 This course deals with the spatial modeling and spatial analysis of landscapes and physical/environmental resources.
 Lectures, seminars, and lab sessions will focus on geospatial landscape modeling, simulation of spatio-temporal processes, analysis of landuse patterns, and GIS-based environmental impact assessment.
+1 Credit suitability for different applications.
+Experience in the processing of remotely sensed data will be gained using image analysis software.
+The importance of image interpretation will also be emphasized.
 1 Credit

-SA8922 Remote Sensing and Spatial Data
+SA8922 Remote Sensing and Spatial Analysis

 Applications of advanced image processing will be the focus of this course.
 Remotely sensed data from passive and active remote sensing systems will be examined.
 Techniques relevant to optical, thermal, and microwave imagery will be investigated with an emphasis on optical data.
-The objective is to develop an understanding of the principles behind each technique and consider their suitability for different applications.
-Experience in the processing of remotely sensed data will be gained using image analysis software.
-The importance of image interpretation will also be emphasized.
-1 Credit
+The objective is to develop an understanding of the principles behind each technique and consider their